tork-a/jsk_recognition-release/jsk_pcl_ros/README.md

 Estimate a cuboid on a plane.
 Plane information is used as hint.
 It uses particle filter to estimate pose of cuboid.

+`jsk_pcl/InteractiveCuboidLikelihood` is a helper nodelet to confirm likelihood function behaves as expected.

 #### Subscribing Topics
 * `~input` (`sensor_msgs/PointCloud2`)